RockefellerArchiveCenter/dart_runner_digitization/README.md

 This script requires a `local_settings.cfg` file.
 For an example of the sections and keys required, see [local_settings.cfg.example](local_settings.cfg.example) in this repository.

-The config file includes a path to an ignore list, which is a text file that the script automatically appends to when a bag has been completed.
+The config file includes a path to an already processed list, which is a text file that the script automatically appends to when a bag has been completed.
 This ensures that a directory is not run over twice.

 ## Quick start